Work through Entity Authority Blueprint for Small Businesses

 Search engines, answer engines, and buyers all trust a brand more when the company looks like one coherent operating entity instead of a scattered set of pages with inconsistent facts and weak authorship.

 Treat Entity Authority Blueprint for Small Businesses as one operating piece, not a loose playbook.
-For owners, operators, marketers, and office leads responsible for public trust and business facts teams, a map of the public surfaces where business identity, expertise, and trust cues must line up should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners, operators, marketers, and office leads responsible for public trust and business facts teams, a map of the public surfaces where business identity, expertise, and trust cues must line up should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.